-"The “Clos” comes from the original four hectare plot of 50 year-old-vines called Morta Piana which Christophe purchased in 2001 to create Clos Signadore.
-Composed of mostly clay-limestone with occasional schist and hand-harvested in small bins, the “Clos” is fermented with native yeast with an incredibly long 45-60 day maceration, and then aged for 2 years in demi-muids.
+Fruit for Clos comes from the original four hectare plot of 50 year-old-vines called Morta Piana, which Christophe purchased in 2001 to create Clos Signadore.
+Composed of mostly clay-limestone with occasional schist and hand-harvested in small bins, the Clos is fermented with native yeasts and sees an incredibly long 45-60 day maceration, then ages for two years in demi-muids.
 This is a powerhouse red wine that requires a strong flavored and complex dish to go with it.
 In Corsica, they will grudgingly admit that Nielluciù is a close cousin of Sangiovese.
-Tasting this wine, one can easily draw a parallel between the great Tuscan reds from Brunello di Montalcino and this Nielluciù from Patrimonio, Corsica’s greatest terroir. "
+Tasting this wine, one can easily draw a parallel between the great Tuscan reds from Brunello di Montalcino and this Nielluciù from Patrimonio, Corsica’s greatest terroir.

 Marl-calcaire with blue clay